ubco-W2022T2-data301/project-group-group55/project_vision.md

 > 6. **Write about who you are.** The best vision statements are about who you are as a company or team and who you wish to become.

-How does easy online flight booking affect satisfaction between age groups?

 ## Contracted Grade

 For this project, we agree to contract for a { A+/A/B/C }.
+- A

-How does easy online flight booking affect satisfaction between age groups?
+# How does easy online flight booking affect satisfaction between age groups?